vanderlowe/myPersonality/README.md

 myPersonality
 =============

-The `myPersonality` R package provides easy access to a rich dataset collected by [Cambridge Psychometrics Centre](http://www.psychometrics.cam.ac.uk).
-To learn more about the dataset itself, please visit myPersonality research wiki at http://mypersonality.org.
-Because the dataset is very large (i.e. millions of respondents), the easiest way for our collaborators to access the data is through a connection to our database.
+The _myPersonality_ R package provides easy access to a rich dataset by the same name that was created by [Cambridge Psychometrics Centre](http://www.psychometrics.cam.ac.uk).
+To learn more about the dataset itself, please visit [myPersonality research wiki](http://mypersonality.org).
+Because the dataset contains millions of respondents, the easiest way to access the data is through a database connection.
+The _myPersonality_ package provides a set of utility functions to request specific variables of interest from the data.

 # Data access
-Because the dataset contains sensitive information, it is made available only to academic researchers by special permission.
-If you are interested in using the dataset in your research, please [contact us](http://mypersonality.org/wiki/doku.php?id=database_use_guidelines) to request access privileges. **Please make sure you have requested (and received) your user name and password from Cambridge Psychometrics Centre before proceeding with installation.**
+The dataset is only available by special permission to our academic collaborators.
+If you are interested in using the dataset in your research, please [contact us](http://mypersonality.org/wiki/doku.php?id=database_use_guidelines) to request access privileges. **Please make sure you have received your user name and password from Cambridge Psychometrics Centre before proceeding with installation.**

 # Installation
-We aim to make accessing the dataset as easy as possible, but getting set up will require a few steps.
 Please follow these instructions carefully.
 You need to do the setup only once.

-First, you need to install the `myPersonality` package itself.
-You can install the prototype version on [github](https://github.com/vanderlowe/myPersonality) using `devtools`:
+First, you need to install the _myPersonality_ package itself.
+You can install the prototype version available on [github](https://github.com/vanderlowe/myPersonality) using _[devtools](https://github.com/hadley/devtools/)_ package:
 ```
 install.packages("devtools")
 library(devtools)
 install_github('myPersonality',  username='vanderlowe')
 ```
 ## Install database drivers (Windows users only)
-On computers running Windows operating system, `myPersonality` depends on `RODBC` package to establish database connections, which requires a working _MySQL ODBC driver_ and a _Data Source Name_ (DSN).
+On computers running Windows operating system, _myPersonality_ depends on _RODBC_ package to establish database connections.
+This requires the installation of a _MySQL ODBC driver_ and _Data Source Name_ (DSN) on your computer.

 ### MySQL ODBC driver
 Please download and install the _MySQL ODBC driver_ from [MySQL developer website](http://dev.mysql.com/downloads/connector/odbc/5.2.html#downloads).
 On the download page, find _Windows (x86, 64-bit), MSI Installer_.
 It should work for most users.

 ### Data Source Name
-1. Once you have installed the MySQL ODBC driver, click the Start menu and type `ODBC` into the search box.
+1. Once you have installed the _MySQL ODBC driver_, click the Windows Start menu and type `ODBC` into the search box.
-2. Click "Data Source (ODBC)" as it appears in the search results.
+2. Click on "Data Source (ODBC)" in the search results.
+Wait for the program to open.
-3. Click the "System DSN" tab.
+3. Select the "System DSN" tab.
-4. Select "Add..." in this tab.
+4. Click the "Add..." button.
-5. Choose "MySQL ODBC 5.2w Driver"
+5. Choose "MySQL ODBC 5.2w Driver".
 6. In the "Data Source Name:" field, type `myPersonality`.
 7. In the "TCP/IP Server field:", type `alex.e-psychometrics.com`. **Note to Michal and David: The production server details go here when the server is up.**
 8. Leave "Description", "User", "Password", and "Database" fields blank.
 The "Port:" field should read 3306 by default.